 to click the image of the device’s make.
 After that, fill out a quick online form on the phone’s detailed warranty page

 to see Upsie’s transparent pricing and protection.
-These convenient plans offer 24/7 customer service and the option of local or mail-in repairs.
+These convenient plans offer 24/7 customer claims and the option of local or mail-in repairs.
 If repairs don’t make sense, Upsie will even offer a replacement.

 Learn More About Smartphone Protection: